SumoLogic/.github/profile/README.md

 ## Support

 All of the repositories in this organization have full Sumo Logic support.
-To get help, please go to our [Knowledge Base][kt-base-link] or create an issue directly in the [repositories][gh-org-repos].
+To get help, please go to our [Knowledge Base][kt-base-link], [Documentation](https://help.sumologic.com/), or create an issue directly in the [repositories][gh-org-repos].

 [kt-base-link]: https://support.sumologic.com/hc/en-us
 [gh-org-repos]: https://github.com/orgs/SumoLogic/repositories